viamrobotics/docs/docs/extend/modular-resources/key-concepts.md

 ## Resources

 A resource is a [component](/components/) or [service](/services/).
-Each component or service is typed by a proto API, suhc as the [component proto definitions](https://github.com/viamrobotics/api/tree/main/proto/viam/component).
+Each component or service is typed by a proto API, such as the [component proto definitions](https://github.com/viamrobotics/api/tree/main/proto/viam/component).

 Any resource on your robot needs to implement either one of these [existing Viam APIs](#valid-apis-to-implement-in-your-model), or a custom interface.